tenhundredtrees/transitions/README.md

 - Cultural adaptations for different contexts
 - Success metrics and evaluation methodologies
 - Training materials and capacity building resources
+- Autonomous system enhancements and AI model improvements

 ## Vision

-To create a replicable model where every district can achieve self-governance through systematic coordination of existing resources and capabilities, enhanced by appropriate technology integration, while preserving and strengthening local social fabric.
+To create a replicable model where every district can achieve self-governance through systematic coordination of existing resources and capabilities, enhanced by appropriate technology integration and autonomous AI systems, while preserving and strengthening local social fabric.

 ---

-**Framework Status**: Conceptual design ready for pilot implementation
+**Framework Status**: Conceptual design ready for pilot implementation with autonomous capabilities
 **Last Updated**: January 2025
 **License**: Open for public use and adaptation
+**GitHub Repository**: https://github.com/abhishektiwari/social-collaboration-framework *(coming soon)*

-*This framework represents a practical approach to decentralized governance that respects existing social structures while enabling organic growth and technology-enhanced coordination.*
+*This framework represents a practical approach to decentralized governance that respects existing social structures while enabling organic growth and AI-enhanced coordination through autonomous district guardian systems.*